Final Fantasy 14: Dawntrail guide for Warrior

 - Skill Speed is at around 532, which translates to 2.47 GCD.
 Faster skill speed is fine, but the openers listed will be slightly different in practice due to some skills having flat timers (Upheaval at 30s) and our GCD speed being flexible (2.50 to 2.30).

 - Potion covers 12 GCDs.
-It is definitely possible for Potion to cover 13 GCDs, but due to Endwalker Warrior being such a slow-paced job in general, and players having wildly different internet connections, we will show openers with 12 GCD Potions.
+It is definitely possible for Potion to cover 13 GCDs, but due to Dawntrail Warrior being such a slow-paced job in general, and players having wildly different internet connections, we will show openers with 12 GCD Potions.

 - All of the important Party buffs are up after 7.8s into the pull.